nchifor/Eva-jenkins-cicd-repo/README.md

 ### Codebase setup

-1) #### For checking the Gitbut webhook uncomment lines 42-51 in main.tf file
+1) #### For checking the Gitbut webhook uncomment lines 18-24 in main.tf file
-    - Go back to your local, open your "jenkins_with_terraform_deployment" project on VSCODE
+    - Go back to your local, open your "jenkins-cicd-repo" project on VSCODE
     - Open "main.tf file" uncomment lines
     - Save the changes in both files
     - Finally push changes to repo
         `git add .`
         `git commit -m "relevant commit message"`
         `git push`

-## Finally observe the whole flow and understand the integrations
+### Finally observe the whole flow and understand the integrations

 # Happy learning from Hilltop  Consultancy